Sample complexity of matrix product states at finite temperature: Introduction

-At finite temperature, preparing thermal states in classical computers is relatively easier than the ground state for almost all cases, just as it is easy to prepare finite-temperature states in experiments.
+At finite temperature, preparing thermal states in classical computers is relatively easier than preparing the ground state for almost all cases, just as it is easy to prepare finite-temperature states in experiments.
 We schematically show in Fig.~\ref{fig:complexity}(a) the classification known so far for the computational complexity of states over different temperature regimes and different spatial dimensions.

-Recently, rigorous analysis is progressing in the field of quantum information.
+Recently, rigorous analysis has progressed in the field of quantum information.
 For 1D systems, the approximate tensor network representation of the Gibbs state is obtained when the inverse temperature $\beta$ is smaller than the logarithm of the system size $N$, as $\beta \lesssim \log N$ \cite{kuwahara2021, alhambra2021}.
 For higher-dimensional systems, it was proved that the partition function can be classically simulated in polynomial time with $N$ at temperatures higher than a constant independent of $N$ \cite{kuwahara2020, harrow2020}.
-Phase transitions can only occur in higher spatial dimensions at lower temperature than discussed here, but this region is not well understood.
+Phase transitions can occur only in higher spatial dimensions at temperatures lower than discussed here, but this region is not well understood.
 It is considered to be related to an open problem known as the quantum PCP conjecture in the context of computational complexity theory \cite{aharonov2013}.

 Practical numerical methods have a long history in condensed matter physics.
-The stochastic quantum Monte Carlo (QMC) method allows large system size $N$, but faces a sign problem \cite{foulkes2001, sandvik2010}.
-High-temperature expansions \cite{domb1974, oitmaa2006} and numerical linked-cluster expansions \cite{rigol2006, rigol2007-1, rigol2007-2}, are established, while the former has a temperature bound of $\beta^{-1} \lesssim J$ for typical energy scale $J$, and the latter fails when the correlation length diverges.
+The stochastic quantum Monte Carlo (QMC) method allows large system sizes $N$ but faces a sign problem \cite{foulkes2001, sandvik2010}.
+High-temperature expansions \cite{domb1974, oitmaa2006} and numerical linked-cluster expansions \cite{rigol2006, rigol2007-1, rigol2007-2} have been established, although the former has a temperature bound of $\beta^{-1} \lesssim J$ for a typical energy scale $J$ and the latter fails when the correlation length diverges.